 What is a high-fiber diet?
 A high-fiber diet includes foods that have a large amount of fiber.
 Fiber is the part of fruits, vegetables, and grains that is not broken down by your body.
 Fiber keeps your bowel movements regular.
 Soluble fiber may help lower your cholesterol.
 Soluble fiber is found in oats, beans, peas, and certain fruits and vegetables (oranges, pears, brussels sprouts, and carrots).
 You may need to eat more high-fiber foods if you have constipation, diverticulosis, or high cholesterol.

 What foods are good sources of fiber?
 The amount of fiber that most adults should have in their diet is 20 to 35 grams per day.
 Talk to your dietitian or caregiver about the amount of fiber that you should have each day.

 What other diet guidelines should I follow?

-You have the right to help plan your care.
+CARE AGREEMENT:You have the right to help plan your care.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.